Connor-Sharp/ppHMM/ppHMM/README.md

 - ```-o --orf``` Directory containing the open reading frame predictions for contigs containing the ppHMM hits
 - ```-p --profile``` "Text file with names of profiles to be identified formatted as: NAME,1st-profile,2nd-profile,inter-profile-distance"

 ###### Optional
 - ```-m --meta``` Metadata file.
 Allows ppHMM to find genome files if filenames differ.
 Also contains species and other information
 - ```-r``` Pfam HMM file with binaries.
 Gives the user the option to remove sequences based on the Pfam domains they contain
 - ```-rc``` Pfam HMM file with binaries.
 Clusters the sequences at 98% sequence identity using cd-hit and removes entire clusters based on Pfam domains
+- ```-s --single``` "If only 1 profile is to be identified.
+Profile file should be NAME,profile,-,-"

 ```-fin```